 Sec.
-11.7.
+11.8.7.
 Intergovernmental Agreement.

-(a) Before the commencement of a Project, and no later than the issuance of the Final TEIR to the County, the Tribe shall offer to commence negotiations with the County, and upon the County's acceptance of the Tribe's offers, shall negotiate with the County and shall enter into enforceable written agreements (hereinafter "intergovernmental agreements") with the County with respect to the matters set forth below:

-- (1) The timely mitigation of any Significant Effect on the Environment (which effects may include, but are not limited to, aesthetics, agricultural resources, air quality, biological resources, cultural resources, geology and soils, hazards and hazardous materials, water resources, land use, mineral resources, traffic, noise, utilities and service systems, and cumulative effects), where such effect is attributable, in whole or in part, to the Project unless the parties agree that the particular mitigation is infeasible, taking into account economic, environmental, social, technological, or other considerations. - (2) Compensation for law enforcement, fire protection, emergency medical services and any other public services to be provided by the County and its special districts to the Tribe for the purposes of the Gaming Operation, including the Gaming Facility, as a consequence of the Project. - (3) Reasonable compensation for programs designed to address and treat gambling addiction. - (4) Mitigation of any effect on public safety attributable to the Project, including any compensation to the County as a consequence thereof. - (b) The Tribe shall not commence a Project until the intergovernmental agreements specified in subdivisions (a) and (c) are executed by the parties or are effectuated pursuant to section 11.8. - (c) If the Final TEIR identifies traffic impacts to the State highway system or facilities that are directly attributable in whole or in part to the Project, then before the commencement of the Project, the Tribe shall negotiate an intergovernmental agreement with the California Department of Transportation that provides for timely mitigation of all traffic impacts on the State highway system and facilities directly attributable to the Project, and payment of the Tribe's fair share of cumulative traffic impacts.
-Alternatively, the California Department of Transportation may agree in writing that the Tribe may negotiate and conclude, prior to commencement of the Project, an
+- (a) Before the commencement of a Project, and no later than the issuance of the Final TEIR to the County, the Tribe shall offer to commence negotiations with the County, and upon the County's acceptance of the Tribe's offer, shall negotiate with the County and shall enter into an enforceable written agreement (hereinafter "intergovernmental agreement") with the County with respect to the matters set forth below: - (1) The timely mitigation of any Significant Effect on the Environment (which effects may include, but are not limited to, aesthetics, agricultural resources, air quality, biological resources, cultural resources, geology and soils, hazards and hazardous materials, water resources, land use, mineral resources, traffic, noise, utilities and service systems, and cumulative effects), where such effect is attributable, in whole or in part, to the Project unless the parties agree that the particular mitigation is infeasible, taking into account economic, environmental, social, technological, or other considerations. - (2) Compensation for law enforcement, fire protection, emergency medical services and any other public services to be provided by the County and its special districts, to the Tribe for the purposes of the Gaming Operation, including the Gaming Facility, as a consequence of the Project. - (3) Reasonable compensation for programs designed to address gambling addiction. - (4) Mitigation of any effect on public safety attributable to the Project, including any compensation to the County as a consequence thereof.

-- intergovernmental agreement with the County that mitigates the traffic impacts to the State highway system or facilities. - (d) Nothing in this section 11.7 requires the Tribe to enter into any other intergovernmental agreements with a local governmental entity other than as set forth in subdivisions (a) and (c).
+- (b) The Tribe shall not commence a Project until the intergovernmental agreement with the County, specified in subdivision (a) is executed by the parties or is effectuated pursuant to section 11.8.8. - (c) If the Final TEIR identifies traffic impacts to the State highway system or facilities that are directly attributable in whole or in part to the Project, and the intergovernmental agreement with the County does not otherwise provide for mitigation of such impacts, then before the commencement of Gaming Activities, the Tribe shall negotiate with the California Department of Transportation or the State Designated Agency (if one is designated) and shall enter into an intergovernmental agreement with the California Department of Transportation or the State Designated Agency to provide for timely mitigation of all traffic impacts on the State highway system and facilities directly attributable to the Project, and to pay the Tribe's fair share of cumulative traffic impacts. - (d) Nothing in this section 11.8.7 requires the Tribe to enter into any other intergovernmental agreements with a local governmental entity other than as set forth in subdivision (a).

 Sec.
-11.8.
+11.8.8.
 Arbitration.

-To foster good government-to-government relationships and to assure that the Tribe is not unreasonably prevented from commencing a Project and benefiting therefrom, if an intergovernmental agreement with the County, or the California Department of Transportation if required by section 11.7, subdivision (c), is not entered within seventy-five (75) days of the submission of the Final TEIR, or such further time as the Tribe and the County, or the Tribe and the California Department of Transportation if required by section 11.7, subdivision (c) (for purposes of this section "the parties") may agree in writing, any party may demand binding arbitration before a JAMS arbitrator pursuant to JAMS Comprehensive Arbitration with respect to any remaining disputes arising from, connected with, or related to the negotiation:
+To foster good government-to-government relationships and to assure that the Tribe is not unreasonably prevented from commencing a Project and benefiting therefrom, if an intergovernmental agreement with the County is not entered within seventy-five (75) days of the submission of the Final TEIR, or such further time as the Tribe and the County (for purposes of this section "the parties") may agree in writing, any party may demand binding arbitration before a JAMS arbitrator pursuant to JAMS Comprehensive Arbitration with respect to any remaining disputes arising from, connected with, or related to the negotiation: